icostan/the-hard-way/bitcoin/bitcoin-transaction.md

 }
 ```

-## The hard way
+## B. The hard way

-Before starting lets introduce a few utility methods that we are going to use along the way.
+Now lets get down to real business and craft our own transaction starting with a few utility methods that we are going to use along the way.

-Two methods to convert big numbers to bytes string and vice-versa, padding with `0x00` to satisfy the length.
+Two methods to convert big numbers to bytes string and vice-versa, padding with `0x00` to satisfy the required length if any.

 ```ruby
 def bytes_to_bignum(bytes_string)